vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ## Disclosure

-We disclosed our findings to Cradlepoint on 2023-01-05.
+These findings have been disclosed to Cradlepoint on 2023-01-05.